Skip to content

 Dental practices run on appointments.
 Every missed call is a missed appointment, and every missed appointment is lost revenue.
 But most practices still rely on front-desk staff to answer phones during business hours and voicemail to catch everything else.
 The math does not work.
 Peak call volume hits when the team is busiest with patients, and after-hours demand goes entirely unserved.

-This is the story of how one four-location dental group in the Dallas–Fort Worth area used an AI follow-up system to recover leads that would have otherwise disappeared into voicemail.
+This is the story of how one four-location dental group in the Dallas and Fort Worth area used an AI follow-up system to recover leads that would have otherwise disappeared into voicemail.
+It is a concrete answer to why leads are not converting for so many service businesses.

 The problem: 60%+ leads going to voicemail